 3. HEST Camping Pillows: These aren't necessary, but they compress really nicely and are also super comfortable, so if you're looking for camping pillows for tent or car camping, then it's worth picking these up as well.

 4. Sleeping bag + Blanket: I use the rumpl down blanket along with my pendelton (they both function as tent camping blankets too).
-I also have a down sleeping bag for when temperatures are colder (i keep my windows open slightly, i crack the sunroof and close the cover since it still allows for air!)
-That sleeping bag is really pricey, but it feels like a cloud and it's very warm/safe if you're tent camping in colder temperatures.
+I also have a down sleeping bag for when temperatures are colder (i keep my windows open slightly, I crack the sunroof and close the cover since it still allows for air!)
+That sleeping bag is pricey, but it feels like a cloud and it's very warm/safe if you're tent camping in colder temperatures.
+If you are less interested in a versatile and high-quality sleeping bag, you can try this one from amazon that I used before I got into more tent camping in the backcountry!

 5. Dog Sleeping bag: I use the dog sleeping bag from Wilderdog, but I linked a nice one from amazon as well for convenience.
 These are useful if you need to put your dog in the front seat to sleep.
 I do this when I have someone else in the car with me so that we can all comfortably fit.
 You can also use a crate if you have one mattress.
 I use the Diggs inflatable crate for travel.